loganbvh/superscreen/docs/installation.rst

     >>> import os
     >>> os.environ["LD_LIBRARY_PATH"] = "$CONDA_PREFIX/lib"

-  If you don't set this environment variable, you may see a ``cuSolver internal error`` when you try to run :python:`superscreen.solve(..., gpu=True)`. ``$CONDA_PREFIX`` is an environment variable set automatically by conda that points to the directory of the active conda environment.
+  If you don't set this environment variable, you may see a CUDA-related error such as ``cuSolver internal error`` when you try to run :python:`superscreen.solve(..., gpu=True)`. ``$CONDA_PREFIX`` is an environment variable set automatically by conda that points to the directory of the active conda environment.
   For example, it might be ``$HOME/opt/anaconda3/envs/superscreen``.